alphasaft/Micro/docs/syntax.md

     while (true) {
         let guess = parseFloat(getInput("Enter a guess :"));

-        ## Macros when & do taking no arguments
+        ## Two macros, when & do, with an arity of 0
         when {
             guess > state.secret -> do {
                 print("It's lower than that !");